tfausak/cabal-gild/README.md

 -- cabal-gild: discover [DIRECTORY ...] [--include=PATTERN ...] [--exclude=PATTERN ...]
 ```

-This pragma will discover any Haskell files in any of the given directories and
+This pragma will discover files in any of the given directories.
+If no
-use those to populate the list of modules or signatures.
-If no directories are
-given, defaults to `.` (the directory of the package description).
-For example,
+directories are given, defaults to `.` (the directory of the package
-given this input:
+description).
+For example, given this input:

 ``` cabal
 library